sagemath/trac_to_gh/Issue 8650.md

 # Issue 8650: Extreme faces of Polyhedra are inconsistent

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8650

 Original creator: novoselt